dmbarbour/glas/docs/GlasCLI.md

 Keeping it simple.

          0  okay
-         1  fail
+        -1  fail

 The glas command line interface will favor log messages to report warnings or errors.
-Runnable applications may halt with an arbitrary integer exit code (up to 31 bits) but even for those I'd suggest generally sticking to error logs and only signaling failure with the exit code.
+Runnable applications may halt with a small integer exit code.
+But even for apps I would favor log messages over informative exit codes.

 ## Secondary Operations